Cristofferb7/PrepHub/README.md

 # PrepHub

-Welcome to the S-O-S Connect repository!
+Welcome to the Prephub repository!
 This document provides information about the project and instructions on how to use it.

 ## Table of Contents